 The USB-C port charges the device – including charging from any USB-C device with 7.5 watts or greater power.
 It also transfers files via Move Manager (in case you don’t want to use Wi-Fi).
 And nicely enough, Move will act as a 2-in, 2-out audio interface.

 The USB-A port is a host port – which means you can plug in other controllers, like a MIDI keyboard (if you want an alternative to playing the grid).
-It only supports MIDI devices, though, not audio, unlike Push 3 standalone.
+It only supports MIDI devices, though, not audio, so you can’t expand audio I/O on Move as you can with Push 3 standalone’s ADAT connection.
+(Compare, for instance, Maschine+ which does support audio devices on its host port.)
 And MIDI support is a bit limited – there’s no CC support, for instance, only MIDI notes.

 For now, USB-A will be a way of providing MIDI in and out, especially MIDI clock messages, plus simple sequence output and MIDI note input.